As It Is (band): Style and influences

-As It Is has been described as a pop punk band with a "melodic, earnest, emo-inspired" sound, compared to the early material of Taking Back Sunday, The Starting Line, All Time Low, Silverstein, Underoath, My Chemical Romance, Rise Against, and AFI.
+As It Is has been described as a pop-punk band with a "melodic, earnest, emo-inspired" sound, compared to the early material of Taking Back Sunday, The Starting Line, All Time Low, Silverstein, Underoath, My Chemical Romance, Rise Against, and AFI.
 The Wonder Years has been listed as a big influence.
 Their early material on Never Happy, Ever After has been described as more emo-pop punk.
 Their sophomore album okay. falls under a lot of similar genres to their debut, but notably does have a few songs on it that stand out as very different from previous work.
 Overtime, their styles have been considered more diverse on their later work, exploring more of the themes seen on okay. by taking a notable stylistic departure into darker territory on The Great Depression.

-They have cited influences including Hundred Reasons, Allister, the Early November, New Found Glory, Mayday Parade, Silverstein, Hidden in Plain View, Taking Back Sunday, My Chemical Romance, Paramore, Panic! at the Disco, Fall Out Boy, the Cure, Sum 41, Jimmy Eat World, Blink-182 and Green Day.
+They have cited influences including Hundred Reasons, Finch, From First to Last, Allister, the Early November, New Found Glory, Mayday Parade, Silverstein, Hidden in Plain View, Taking Back Sunday, My Chemical Romance, Paramore, Panic! at the Disco, Fall Out Boy, the Cure, Sum 41, Jimmy Eat World, Blink-182 and Green Day.